laravel/docs/notifications.md

 <a name="formatting-broadcast-notifications"></a>
 ### Formatting Broadcast Notifications

 The `broadcast` channel broadcasts notifications using Laravel's [event broadcasting](/docs/{{version}}/broadcasting) services, allowing your JavaScript client to catch notifications in realtime.
-If a notification supports broadcasting, you should define a `toBroadcast` or `toArray` method on the notification class.
-This method will receive a `$notifiable` entity and should return a plain PHP array.
-The returned array will be encoded as JSON and broadcast to your JavaScript client.
-Let's take a look at an example `toArray` method:
+If a notification supports broadcasting, you should define a `toBroadcast` method on the notification class.
+This method will receive a `$notifiable` entity and should return a `BroadcastMessage` instance.
+The data will be encoded as JSON and broadcast to your JavaScript client.
+Let's take a look at an example `toBroadcast` method:

+    use Illuminate\Notifications\Messages\BroadcastMessage;

     /**
-     * Get the array representation of the notification.
+     * Get the broadcastable representation of the notification.
      *
      * @param  mixed  $notifiable
-     * @return array
+     * @return BroadcastMessage
      */
-    public function toArray($notifiable)
+    public function toBroadcast($notifiable)
     {
-        return [
+        return new BroadcastMessage([
             'invoice_id' => $this->invoice->id,
             'amount' => $this->invoice->amount,
-        ];
+        ]);
     }

+#### Broadcast Queue Configuration

+All broadcast notifications are queued for broadcasting.
+If you would like to configure the queue connection or queue name that is used to the queue the broadcast operation, you may use the `onConnection` and `onQueue` methods of the `BroadcastMessage`:

+    return new BroadcastMessage($data)
+                    ->onConnection('sqs')
+                    ->onQueue('broadcasts');

 > {tip} In addition to the data you specify, broadcast notifications will also contain a `type` field containing the class name of the notification.

-#### `toBroadcast` Vs. `toArray`

-The `toArray` method is also used by the `database` channel to determine which data to store in your database table.
-If you would like to have two different array representations for the `database` and `broadcast` channels, you should define a `toBroadcast` method instead of a `toArray` method.

 <a name="listening-for-notifications"></a>
 ### Listening For Notifications